DMFormer: Closing the Gap Between CNN and Vision Transformers: Approaches

 \section{Approaches}

 In this section, we first present details of \ouratt{}.
-Then we show the general structure in the basic block of \ourmethod{} and present different architecture designs in our \ourmethod{} family.
+Then we show the overall structure and present different architecture designs in \ourmethod{} family.

-We illustrate the structure of \ouratt{} in Figure \ref{fig:MCA}.
-The two key components in \ouratt{} are the multi-level feature fusion and gating mechanism.
-Multi-level feature fusion is able to capture different patterns with various resolutions of input images, combining multi-scale feature maps.
-Meanwhile, the gating mechanism is introduced to perform feature re-calibration, which learns to selectively emphasize informative features and suppress nontrivial ones.
+We illustrate the structure of \ouratt{} in Fig. \ref{fig:MCA} (d).
+The two key components in \ouratt{} are the multi-scale dilated convolution and gating mechanism.
+Multi-scale dilated convolution captures different patterns with various resolutions of input images, while the gating mechanism learns to selectively emphasize informative features by re-calibration.

 Assuming that the input of \ouratt{} is $X$.
-As depicted in Figure \ref{fig:MCA}, a $1\times 1$ convolution layer is applied to expand the number of channels by $N$ times.
+As depicted in Fig. \ref{fig:MCA} (d), a $1\times 1$ convolution layer ($Conv_{\exp \_r}1\times 1$) is applied to expand the number of channels by $r$ times.
 Then, a parallel design of $3\times 3$, $5 \times5$, $7\times 7$ depth-wise convolution is introduced to learn multi-scale features.
 BatchNorm and ReLU are followed to prevent over-fit when training.
 Next, in order to apply a residual connection for better optimization, we apply a $1\times 1$ convolution layer to reduce the number of channels as the original input $X$.
-The above operators can be expressed as
+The above operators can be expressed as follows: \begin{small}